 What is stress?

-Stress affects everybody differently and we all feel it from time to time.
-Maybe you have too much on your mind or are dealing with a situation you have no control over, such as bereavement, illness or relationship problems.
-If you feel a lack of concentration, constant worrying, or are unable to sleep you may be suffering from stress.
+Stress affects everybody in different ways and we all feel it from time to time.
+You may have too much on your mind or are dealing with a situation you have no control over such as bereavement, illness or relationship problems.
+If you feel a lack of concentration, constant worrying, or are unable to sleep you might be experiencing symptoms of stress.